Gamers-Blended/Video-Game-Metacritic-Scores-Prediction/README.md

 # Video-Game-Metacritic-Scores-Prediction
- An attempt to predict Metacritic scores using several machine learning models. <br>
+ An attempt to predict Metacritic scores of video games using several machine learning models in Python. <br>

  ## Contents
  1. Gathering Data from RWAG API